Concurrent Enrollment Program at ATCC

 The Concurrent Enrollment Program (CEP) at Alexandria Technical & Community College serves high school students, teachers, and schools by increasing access to college learning and experiences while supporting excellence in instruction and technology and building high school-college connections.
 Through the college's CEP, high school students are able to take college courses from their own high school without requiring travel or tuition of the students.

-If you are interested in PSEO or concurrent enrollment, talk to your high school guidance counselor and college/ university admissions staff or go to www.alextech.edu/pseo.
-Local school districts need to be notified by May 30th for fall semester starts.
-Check with your district and college or university for their specific deadline dates.
+If you are interested in Post-Secondary Enrollment Options (PSEO) or concurrent enrollment, talk to your high school guidance counselor and the college’s PSEO Department or go to www.alextech.edu/pseo.
+Check with your school district and college for specific deadline dates.

 - Earn transferable college credit with high school peers

 - Reduce the overall cost of a college education

 - Get a jump start on post-secondary studies allowing for greater flexibility in college

 - Receive all benefits offered to ATCC students: college email, access to learning resources, and access to campus facilities